-ARTICLE 21 HOLIDAYS
+ARTICLE 20 HOLIDAYS

-Section 21.1.
+Section 20.1.
 Designated Holidays.
 The following holidays are hereby established:

-- 1. January 1' (New Year's Day)
+- 1. January 1st (New Year's Day)

 - 2. Martin Luther King Day (Monday celebrated)

 - 3. Third Monday in February (President's Day)

 - 4. Friday before Easter (Good Friday)

 - 5. Last Monday in May (Memorial Day)

 - 6. July 4th (Independence Day)

 - 7. First Monday in September (Labor Day)

 - 8. Fourth Thursday in November (Thanksgiving Day)

 - 9. Day after Thanksgiving

 - 10. Day before Christmas (Christmas Eve)

 - 11. December 25th (Christmas Day)

 - 12. Day before New Year's (New Year's Eve)

 - 13. Veteran's Day

-Section 21.2.
+Section 20.2.
 Holiday Compensation.
 All holidays will begin at the start of the third shift on the day preceding the holiday and will end at the start of the third shift the day of the holiday.
-All employees who work on a holiday shall be paid one and one-half (1 1/2) times the regular hourly rate of pay in addition to their normal wages as a time and one-half (1 1/2) holiday bonus or be credited with twelve (12) hours of holiday compensatory time.
+All employees who work on a holiday shall be paid one and one-half (I 1/2) times the regular hourly rate of pay in addition to their normal wages as a time and one-half (1 1/2) holiday bonus or be credited with twelve (12) hours of holiday compensatory time.
 All employees called in to work on a holiday shall be paid two (2) times the regular hourly rate of pay for a minimum of three (3) hours.
 All employees held over past the time for the end of their regularly scheduled shift on a holiday shall be paid two (2) times the regular hourly rate of pay.
 If the holiday falls on an employee's day off, the employee shall earn eight (8) hours holiday compensatory time and select a substitute day off for the holiday utilizing the eight (8) hours of holiday compensatory time when staffing permits.

-Section 21.3.
+Section 20.3.
 Holiday Compensatory Time Cash Out.
 Bargaining unit employees will be permitted a one-time payment up to eighty (80) hours of holiday compensatory time during the last calendar quarter of each year from accumulated hours earned before the date of the request for payment.
 Employees wishing to exercise this option shall provide the Finance Department with two (2) weeks' notice.
-Holiday compensatory time will be paid out upon separation.
+Notwithstanding the above, for the term of the 20112013 successor agreement only, the maximum cash out of holiday compensatory time in any calendar year shall be forty (40) hours.

-ARTICLE 22 VACATION
+ARTICLE 21 VACATION

-Section 22.1.
+Section 21.1.
 Vacation Eligibility.
 All bargaining unit employees shall be entitled to vacation after they have completed twelve (12) months of service.
 Such employees shall then receive vacation according to the following schedule:

-Service Completed 6/2 Schedule 5/2 Schedule One (1) year through four (4) years service 96 hours 80 hours Five (5) years through nine (9) years service 144 hours 120 hours Ten (10) years through fourteen (14) years service 192 hours 160 hours Fifteen (15) years through nineteen (19) years service 240 hours 200 hours Twenty (20) years service and over 288 hours 240 hours
+Service Completed 6/2 schedule 5/2 schedule One (1) year through four (4) years service 96 hours 80 hours Five (5) years through nine (9) years service 144 hours 120 hours Ten (10) years through fourteen (14) years service 192 hours 160 hours Fifteen (15) years through nineteen (19) years service 240 hours 200 hours Twenty (20) years service and over 288 hours 240 hours

-For employees assigned a 6/2 schedule, a week equals six (6) days of forty-eight (48) hours.
-For employees assigned to a 5/2 schedule, a week equals five (5) days of forty (40) hours.
+Employees assigned a 6/2 schedule, a week equals six (6) days of forty-eight (48) hours.
+Employees assigned a 5/2 schedule, a week equals five (5) days of forty (40) hours.